|Terence (Jack) Jackson|

 Jack is the department contact, the go-to person, the one to whom you should direct your questions - if he doesn't know, he'll find out for you.

-Jack is a graduate of NDSU, completing his degree in Sociology with an Anthropology minor.
+Jack is a graduate of NDSU, completing his degree in Sociology with an Anthropology minor in May, 2010.

-Last but not least, Jack recently became a landowner, in Scotland no less, which entitles him the title Lord of Glencoe and Lachaber.
+Last but not least, Jack is now a landowner, in Scotland no less, which entitles him the title Lord of Glencoe and Lachaber.

 Stop by the office if you want to chat about Dr. Who or vampires, or if you have questions about any of our majors/minors.